KhoDis/pi-gen/README.md

 - **Node Layer**: Implements specific node types and their evaluation functions
 - **UI Layer**: Provides the visual interface using React Flow

+### Component Architecture

+The UI components follow a specialized, composable architecture:

+- **Base Components**:
+  - `BaseNode`: The foundation for all node components
+  - `BaseNodeHeader`: Consistent header for nodes
+  - `BaseNodeContent`: Content area with proper padding for handles
+  - `BaseNodeFooter`: Footer area for nodes

+- **Parameter Components**:
+  - `NodeInput`: Specialized component for input parameters with left-side handles
+  - `NodeOutput`: Specialized component for output parameters with right-side handles
+  - `NumberParameter`: Component for numeric inputs with slider and input field
+  - `ColorParameter`: Component for color inputs with color picker

+This architecture ensures consistent styling and behavior across all nodes while providing a clean, type-safe API for node developers.

 The system uses a registry pattern for node types, allowing for easy extension with new node types.

 ## Technologies